mthsfrts/Flight-Search-Engine/README.md

 ---
 ## **_Other :_**

-If you have any comment or idea to increment on the engine feel free to reach out!
+If you have any comment or idea to increment on the engine fell free to reach out!

 The **_'V.2'_** will probably take a machine learn or AI approach to make some advanced features, like price prediction for periods, cabin price prediction and a skipping-leg feature.